vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 ## The cut-over step

 This is the most critical step in an online schema migration process, and in all implementations and tools: from [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html), [fb-osc](http://bazaar.launchpad.net/~mysqlatfacebook/mysqlatfacebook/tools/annotate/head:/osc/OnlineSchemaChange.php), to [gh-ost](https://github.com/github/gh-ost) and finally [vitess](https://vitess.io/docs/user-guides/schema-changes/).
-An online schema migration (aka online DDL) process creates a ghost table, populates it, brings it up to date with the original table, and then cuts-over by renaming the original table away, and the ghost table in its place.
+An online schema migration (aka online DDL) process creates a shadow table, populates it, brings it up to date with the original table, and then cuts-over by renaming the original table away, and the shadow table in its place.

 The cut-over is a point where the two tables must be, and remain, in complete sync throughout the switch.
 Whichever the implementation is, this involves locks, and this impacts the users/apps.
-Vitess migrations use asynchronous change propagation: they look for changes to the original table in the binary logs, then apply those changes to the ghost table.
+Vitess migrations use asynchronous change propagation: they look for changes to the original table in the binary logs, then apply those changes to the shadow table.
 This means some latency, however small, before applying those changes to the shadow table.
-At any point in time the two tables may be out of sync, with the ghost table slightly lagging behind the original table.
+At any point in time the two tables may be out of sync, with the shadow table slightly lagging behind the original table.

-But at cut-over, the ghost table must be brought into complete sync with the original table.
+But at cut-over, the shadow table must be brought into complete sync with the original table.
 How is this done?

 ## A brief suspense

 All schema migration techniques use some form of locking at cut-over time.
 That locking causes queries to stall and connections to spike.

-To be able to bring the ghost table up to speed with the original table, vitess runs the following generalized flow:
+To be able to bring the shadow table up to speed with the original table, vitess runs the following generalized flow:

 - Verify the migration is in appropriate state
 - Prevent writes to the original table
 - Mark the point in time where writes have been disabled
-- Consume binary logs up to marked point in time, and apply onto ghost table
+- Consume binary logs up to marked point in time, and apply onto shadow table
 - Tables now in sync, cut-over

 Exactly how vitess prevents write to the original table is the topic of the reminder of this post.
 It's noteworthy that the flow can fail, or timeout, in which case vitess resumes writes and tries again at a later stage.